Every new year presents an opportunity for new plans and new goals. It’s a prime opportunity to jumpstart (or restart) your copywriting business.

 How To Do It: Make These Vocabulary Swaps

 My challenge to you is to strike “I can’t” from your vocabulary.
 Get rid of “I’m not smart” or “I will never be like those copywriters” or “What if I’m not good enough/anything enough.”

-This goes along with that last one.
-Committing to the fact that you can do it is a big deal, but that doesn’t mean that your inner critic, or the voice of your Resistance, is going to quiet down.
+This goes along with the previous one.
+Committing to the fact that you can do it is a big deal, but that doesn’t mean that your inner critic is going to quiet down.
 In fact, it might even get louder.

 While we can swap negative thoughts for positive ones (we all have a loud inner critic!), that doesn’t mean resistance is going to completely go away.
 Like a river, resistance will find another path to take.
 Equipped with that knowledge, you can better prepare when your inner critic continues to pop up.

 But remember that no one is perfect.
 As much as you may see other copywriters or other professionals in general that have it all together, know that we’re all battling inner critics.